Updated: January 10, 2023

 Although originally created for real estate, any property such as motor vehicles and financial accounts can have shared ownership.
-Legally, joint ownership takes precedence over all other types of property claims and probate court rulings.
+Legally, joint ownership takes precedence over all other types of property claims, such as trusts, payable on death accounts, and transfer on death deeds, and probate court rulings from wills or intestate rulings.

-Since joint owners have equal rights in the property, some problems can arise.
+Since joint owners have equal rights in the property any, some problems can arise.

-With Joint Ownership With The Right of Survivorship (JTWROS) owners share equal control of and responsibility for the assets, including expenses, such as mortgage payments, maintenance, and property taxes.
+With Joint Ownership With The Right of Survivorship (JTWROS) owners share equal ownership, control of, and responsibility for the property/assets, including expenses/debts, such as mortgage payments, maintenance, and property taxes.
 Although these powers and responsibilities could be total if the other co-owner does not hold up their end of the ownership, both owners must agree if the assets are to be sold.

-The rights of survivorship also stipulates equal shares of the property, despite what each owner contributed to the property.
+The rights of survivorship also stipulates equal shares of the property/assets, including income earned from the property/assets, despite what each owner contributed to the property/asset.
 Colorado, Connecticut, Ohio, and Vermont are exceptions.

 There are certain requirements in order to assure that the rights of survivorship exists.